abylayzhumekenov/abylayzhumekenov.github.io/_posts/2023-10-07-distributed-matrices-2.md

 }
 ```

 Compile with `mpicc matrix.c main.c -o main` and run as `mpiexec -n 3 ./main`.
-The output should be something in the lines of (might be wrong order)
+The output should be something along the lines of (might be wrong order):

 ```
 Matrix of size (8, 8) on 3 processes: